There are two kits you’ll need, one’s for before your birth and the other is for after your bundles of joy join you.

 Diapers for baby and you too

 While the hospital will provide pads or adult diapers for you, it’s usually uncomfortable.
 I highly recommend Kotex’s Overnight Panties (pictured above).
 They are c-sec friendly, it’s so comfortable and secure you can wear it over your wound.
-It might get a little pricey though (RM9.45 for 2pcs at Watsons), so if you’re looking to get something more budget friendly, you can go for disposable undies and use them with pads.
+It might get a little pricey though (you can get them at Watsons), so if you’re looking to get something more budget friendly, you can go for disposable undies and use them with pads.
 You won’t want to be bothered with washing your soiled underclothes so soon after birth.

 A tip for mommies: sign up for sample packs from diaper brands a few months beforehand and they’ll mail you samples.
 Sign up for a couple and viola!
 You’ll have a small collection to try from.